CertTESOL: Admission requirements

 The Trinity CertTESOL is open to all those for whom English is a first, second or foreign language.
 Your own use of spoken and written English will need to be of an appropriate standard for you to be a role model of English for your learners and help them understand the nature of the language.
 The validation guidelines set out the requirements - these include a minimum age of 18 and evidence of qualifications achieved for entry to higher education in the UK (A levels) or equivalent.

 Educationalist Jason Anderson offers useful advice about the Trinity CertTESOL course choice and admissions.

 Comparative qualifications

 The Trinity CertTESOL, as per CELTA, is recognized and accepted by the British Council as an initial TESOL qualification for teachers in its accredited teaching organisations in the UK and in its own teaching operations overseas.
 Both have at least one hundred hours of instruction and six hours of supervised teaching practice.

-Similarly, the LTCL DipTESOL, as per DELTA, is accredited in the UK at Level 7 on the National Qualifications Framework, as are postgraduate diploma, aka PGDip.
+Similarly, the LTCL DipTESOL, as per DELTA, is accredited in the UK at Level 7 on the National Qualifications Framework, as are postgraduate diploma, a.k.a.
+PGDip.